17 Consistence

 • Non-cohesive soil materials have no shear resistance other than that developed by internal friction between grains.
 Non-cohesive soil materials, by definition, have no unconfined dry strength or plasticity, and the only property that can be meaningfully described is degree of packing or particle packing.

-The range of properties which can be described in gravelly, cohesive soils varies with gravel content.
+The range of properties which can be described in stony, cohesive soils varies with rock fragment content.
 In practice, this depends on the feasibility of obtaining samples for the required tests.

-The distinction between cohesive and non-cohesive is recognised by performing moulding, plasticity, and dilatancy tests in the following sequence (Figure 18.1).
-Where doubt still remains after these tests have been completed, the dry coherence test (Section 18.1.1) may be necessary.
+The distinction between cohesive and non-cohesive is recognised by performing remoulding (Section 17.3.3), plasticity (Section 17.8), and dilatancy (Section 17.10) tests in the following sequence (Figure 17.1).
+Where doubt still remains after these tests have been completed, the dry coherence test (Section 17.2.1) may be necessary.

 flowchart TD